 Advice for FCPs

-Even if you are working as an FCP, you will still have to follow stage 1 and stage 2 of the roadmap.
-All FCPs in primary care in England will have to complete the roadmap, regardless of how long they have already been in post.
-As an FCP, you will need to ensure you have a suitable supervisor in place to sign off your stage 1 and stage 2.
+Even if you are working as an FCP, you can still follow stage 1 and stage 2 of the roadmap.
+All FCPs in primary care in England can complete the roadmap, regardless of how long they have already been in post.
+As an FCP following the roadmap, you will need to identify a suitable supervisor to acknowledge completion of your stage 1 roadmap and sign off stage 2 of the roadmap.

 There are two different routes to FCP recognition noted in the roadmap: the taught higher education institute (HEI) route; and the portfolio route.
 As a current FCP, you may find the portfolio route the most appropriate for your level of practice and role because you should be able to evidence the aspects of the stage 1 and 2 required fairly easily since you are already working in primary care.